luizbgomide/sovereign/feats.md

 ## Poisoner

 You are a skilled poisoner, capable of compounding toxins out of readily-available flora and minerals.
 It takes an hour to brew a poison, and you can keep as many doses fresh as you have levels.
 Blade venoms take a [Main Action](/combat#main-action) to apply and last for ten minutes or until a hit or Shock is inflicted, whichever comes first.
-Detecting poisoned food is a WIS/[Notice](/rules#notice) skill check against 10, or 12 if the diner’s not a noble or otherwise normally wary of poison.
+Detecting poisoned food is a WIS/[Notice](/rules#notice) check against 10, or 12 if the diner’s not a noble or otherwise normally wary of poison.
 One dose can poison up to a half-dozen diners.

 - **Level 1**: Gain [Heal](/rules#heal) as a [Bonus Skill](/rules#bonus-skill).
 Gain a reroll on any failed saving throw versus poison.
 Your toxins inflict `2d6` damage plus your level on a hit or Shock, with a [Physical](/rules#physical) save for half.
 Your incapacitating or hallucinogenic toxins do the same, but those reduced to zero HP are simply incapacitated for an hour.
 - **Level 2**: You are immune to poison and can apply a universal antidote to any poisoned ally as a [Main Action](/combat#main-action).
-Any attempt to detect or save against your poisons takes a penalty equal to your [Heal](/rules#heal) skill.
+Any attempt to detect or save against your poisons takes a penalty equal to your [Heal](/rules#heal).
 Your ingested poisons count as an [Execution Attack](/combat#execution-attacks) against unsuspecting targets, with [Heal](/rules#heal) used for the [Physical](/rules#physical) saving throw penalty and `1d6` damage per level done on a success.
 Such poisons are non-lethal at your discretion.

 ## Shocking Assault (C)